How Do Estate Planning and Financial Planning Work Together To Protect Your Assets and Your Family?

 A financial plan includes a strategy for managing and growing your wealth, as well as an analysis of your risk tolerance based on your circumstances.
 Your financial planner may recommend changes in your investments or assets consistent with your long-term financial goals and your tolerance for risk.
 Your plan also provides direction for maintaining the strategy over time.

 Financial planners do not need a license to provide advice.
 They do need a license to sell some investment products, such as life insurance, fixed annuities, and securities.
 A financial planner may achieve certification through a national organization, but certification is not legally required.
 (Arizona does require a license for an investment adviser firm (IA) and an investment adviser representative (IAR).)

-A financial planner cannot provide legal advice (under state law, attorneys must be licensed) or create legal documents relating to control over your property or disposition of your assets on your death.
+A financial planner cannot provide legal advice (under state law, attorneys must be licensed) or create legal documents relating to control over your property or the disposition of your assets on your death.
 To address those concerns, you need to consult a licensed attorney and establish an estate plan.

-What Is an Estate Plan — and Why Do You Need One?
+What is an Estate Plan — and Why Do You Need One?

-Estate planning focuses on putting the proper legal documents in place to ensure implementation of your goals and wishes for the future, both for yourself and for your family.
+Estate planning focuses on putting the proper legal documents in place to ensure the implementation of your goals and wishes for the future, both for yourself and for your family.
 The documents address concerns that are different from your financial goals.